Picyboo-Cybernetics/picyboo-public-msa/README.md

 ## Whitepaper
 - PDF: docs/halenta-meta-synthetic-architecture-(MSA)-2025-10-12-v1.pdf
 - DOI: https://doi.org/10.5281/zenodo.17357120
-- Also available on arXiv (Cornell University, USA)

 ## Repository purpose
 Public research reference for industry and collaborators.
 Mirrors the technical whitepaper and provides stubs for reference implementations or models.